-- Do you have to use the drug every day?
+- Does one have to use the drug every day?

-- Do you become anxious, depression, or angry if you can’t use the drug?
+- Does one become anxious, depression, or angry when can’t use the drug?

-- Have you tried to quit using without success?
+- Has one tried to quit using without success?

-- Is the drug use negatively effecting your life, including work and social relationships?
+- Is the drug use negatively affecting life, including work and social relationships?

-- Do you feel sick, depressed, or anxious if you can’t have the drug?
+- Does one feel sick, depressed, or anxious when can’t have the drug?

-- Do you require more of the drug now than you did in the beginning to achieve the same results?
+- Does one require more of the drug now than before to achieve the same results?

-- Do you spend most of your time acquiring, using, or recovering from the drug?
+- Does one spend most of the time acquiring, using, or recovering from the drug?

 Once a drug problem is recognized, the next step is seeking help and guidance.
-While there are a lot of treatment options available promising amazing results, the most effective way to handle a drug problem is through an inpatient rehabilitation program.
-Checking into a rehabilitation clinic ensures you or your loved one will receive medical care and supervision during detoxification, counseling, support, peer relationships, and additional therapies to help combat drug abuse and addiction.
-This combined with outpatient counseling afterward will help you or your loved one stay clean and sober over the long haul.
+While there are a lot of treatment options available, promising amazing results, the most effective way to handle a drug problem is through an inpatient rehabilitation program.
+Checking into a rehabilitation clinic ensures receiving medical care and supervision during detoxification, counseling, support, peer relationships, and additional therapies to help combat drug abuse and addiction.
+This, combined with outpatient counseling afterward, will help to stay clean and sober over the long haul.
 There is hope.